Sage Intacct Review: Features, Pricing & Alternatives 2023

 - Location: If you have businesses in multiple locations, the locations column is extremely useful.
 It keeps you from having to create special accounts like “Accounts Receivable – New York” just to track all receivables from that location.

 The A/P module works like the A/R module.
 There’s no significant difference between the two, except for the nature of transactions in the A/P module.
 In terms of process flow, it’s the same.
-When you enter a bill, you’ll need to fill up vendor information and view the posting details.
+When you enter a bill, you’ll need to fill in vendor information and view the posting details.
 All bills are posted in the Accounts Payable Journal (APJ).

 You can connect your bank accounts and cards to Sage Intacct in the Cash Management tab.
 An interesting feature of the cash management module is the level of detail it gives about your cash transactions.

-- Journals Affected: You can modify how your checking or card transactions are recorded in the books.
+- Journals affected: You can modify how your checking or card transactions are recorded in the books.
 In the image above, you’ll see that the Wells Fargo Checking account affects the Cash Disbursement Journal (CDJ) for cash payments and CRJ for cash receipts.
 You can also specify where account charges and credits are recorded in the GL.

-- Location and Reconciliation Information: If you maintain separate checking accounts for different locations, you can specify the bank account to associate with each location.
+- Location and reconciliation information: If you maintain separate checking accounts for different locations, you can specify the bank account to associate with each location.
 There’s also information about the last reconciliation date and previous reconciled balance.

 Sage Intacct’s bank reconciliation feature is also standard, but it’s hard for users to understand without experience in accounting information systems.
 A good feature in reconciling bank accounts is that Sage Intacct asks for the bank statement balance.
 In case you don’t want to connect your bank accounts in Sage Intacct, you can still reconcile your accounts manually.